 Biography

-Professor Runciman became was Head of Department in October 2014 to October 2018.
-He gave his Inaugural Lecture on "Political Theory and Real Politics in the Age of the Internet" on Tuesday 24th February 2015, which can be viewed online here.
+Professor Runciman was Head of the Department from October 2014 to October 2018.
+His Inaugural Lecture on "Political Theory and Real Politics in the Age of the Internet" can be viewed online here

-Professor Runciman also hosts the weekly politics podcast "Talking Politics".
+Professor Runciman also hosts the weekly politics podcast "Past Present Future" and previously hosted "Talking Politics".

 Research